jetd1/COGS/README.md

 ## Requirements
 - Please refer to [3DGS](https://github.com/graphdeco-inria/gaussian-splatting/) for requirements of hardware.
 - We have done all the experiments on the Linux platform with NVIDIA 3080 GPUs.
-- Dependencies: see [environment.yml](./environment.yml) for exact library dependencies.
-You can use the following commands with Miniconda3 to create and activate your Python environment. **NOTICE:** you need to install [xformers](https://github.com/facebookresearch/xformers) and [PyTorch3D](https://github.com/facebookresearch/pytorch3d/blob/main/INSTALL.md), following their guidelines, manually.
+- Dependencies:
-    - conda env create -f environment.yml
+    - conda create -n cogs python=3.11
     - conda activate cogs
-    - python -m ipykernel install --user --name=cogs
     - ./install.sh

 ## Getting started